 3. How we can share your Data.

-Data are accessible to the following categories of Company’s authorised persons: line managers and hierarchical superiors, HR staff, staff in charge of accounting, tax, administrative social security, IT, internal audit tasks as well as any other authorised person who needs to process your data by reason of his/her job tasks.
+Data are accessible to the following categories of Company’s authorized persons: line managers and hierarchical superiors, HR staff, staff in charge of accounting, tax, administrative social security, IT, internal audit tasks as well as any other authorized person who needs to process your data by reason of his/her job tasks.

 In addition, pursuant to art.
-6, Recital 47 and Recital 48 of Regulation 2016/679/EU, Data may be communicated also to other companies of FOLLI FOLLIE Group, to connected companies with FOLLI FOLLIE AEVTE as per the provision of article 23a of Law 2190/1920 as amended, located also in non-EU Countries (“Third Countries”) for purposes allowed by the law and/or on the basis of a legitimate interest (administrative and accounting necessities, staff management, protect legal prerogatives and/or defend legal claims, business development).
-Certain biographical and professional information, your CV and your image may be processed also in the Company’s internal network/applications (including e-learning platforms, project management software and e-mail services) and thus shared with the staff of the FF Group for administrative, organizational, training or continuing education purposes and in any event only for the required purposes listed above.
+6, Recital 47 and Recital 48 of Regulation 2016/679/EU, Data may be communicated also to other companies of the FF Group located also in non-EU Countries (“Third Countries”) for purposes allowed by the law and/or on the basis of a legitimate interest (administrative and accounting necessities, staff management, protect legal prerogatives and/or defend legal claims, business development).
+Certain biographical and professional information, your CV and your image may be processed also in the Company’s internal network/applications (including e-learning platforms, project management software and e-mail services) and thus shared with the staff of the FF Group for administrative, organisational, training or continuing education purposes and in any event only for the required purposes listed above.